-Split treatments, which have a good history of effectiveness, should be especially beneficial this year.
+Split treatments have a good history of effectiveness.

 For all glyphosate brands, add ammonium sulfate (spray grade) at 17 lb per 100 gallons of spray solution.
 (The ammonium sulfate is the first item put into the spray tank after the water.)
 Ammonium sulfate is especially helpful when stress conditions are present.
 Liquid ammonium sulfate, with or without a drift retardant, also is available.
 It's difficult to recognize weed stress so it's wise to always add ammonium sulfate.

 Improve control by increasing the rate of glyphosate.
+Do not exceed the label use rates.
 Allow at least six hours — and longer with some weeds — for the glyphosate product to become rainfast.
 Barnyardgrass may require 24 hours without rain for maximum control.
-With glyphosates, use a spray volume of 5 to 10 gallons per acre and don't apply when temperatures reach or exceed 95°F.
+With glyphosates, use a spray volume of 5 to 10 gallons per acre and don't apply when temperatures reach or exceed 90°F.

-If temperatures are above 80°F, use the amine formulation of 2,4-D and dicamba.
-Do not use 2,4-D or dicamba if sensitive crops or other vegetation may be affected.
-For additional information, treatments, and rates go to the Ecofarming Section of the 2017 Guide for Weed Management, EC130, (http://marketplace.unl.edu/extension/extpubs/ec130.html).
+If temperatures are above 80°F, use the amine formulation of 2,4-D. Do not use 2,4-D or dicamba if sensitive crops or other vegetation may be affected.
+For additional information, treatments, and rates go to the Ecofarming Section of the 2018 Guide for Weed Management, EC130.
+(For sale at http://marketplace.unl.edu/extension/extpubs/ec130.html.)

 The second part of the split treatment should be applied in September.
 It should contain at least 0.5 lb per acre of atrazine and possibly Gramoxone Inteon (add surfactant), depending on the amount and size of volunteer winter wheat, downy brome, jointed goatgrass, or other weeds present.